nicoSix/gol/README.md

 This component, made for the _Nuit de l'Info_, is rendering in React a game of life canvas.
 It can varies a lot thanks to hyperparameters, like taking a picture in entry and convert it to pixels for the game of life to begin (white pixels are converted to dead cells, and other to living cells).

+Unfortunately many features are implemented but not working as-is, that's too bad!
+But they are still accessible in the code for later :)

 ## Hyperparameters

 // Number of squares on width line